0-Siddhant-0/DreamLayer/README.md

 ## What is DreamLayer AI?

 DreamLayer AI is an open-source Stable Diffusion WebUI that keeps the familiar Automatic1111 ⁄ Forge layout you know, replaces the clutter with a modern design system, and runs every generation step on ComfyUI in the background.
-No node graph on screen, no server rental, just a lightning-fast local interface for:
+No custom scripts, no manual logging, no wasted compute.
+A streamlined workflow for:

-- **AI artists** producing portfolio-ready images
+- **AI researchers** benchmarking models, datasets, and samplers
-- **Developers and prompt engineers** iterating on prompts and LoRAs
+- **Labs and teams** running reproducible evaluations across multiple seeds and configs
-- **Researchers** benchmarking new models and samplers
+- **Developers** integrating custom metrics and evaluation pipelines

-> **Status:** ✨ **Now live:** Open Alpha • **Beta V1 ships:** **Mid-July 2025**
+> **Status:** ✨ **Now live: Beta V1**

 > ⭐ Star the repo for updates & to get early-supporter perks